top of page

 15 Things I Wish I Knew Before My Boudoir Shoot

-boudoir photo of a blonde woman kneeling in bed
+boudoir photo of a blonde woman sitting in bed

 Boudoir photography is a personal and intimate experience, capturing the beauty and confidence of women in a unique and empowering way.
 However, it can also be a little intimidating and overwhelming, especially if you're not sure what to expect! ..And that's totally fine!